yageek/yageek.github.io/_posts/2018-02-19-a-taste-of-core-data-0-a-graph-framework.markdown

 ```
 # Adding business semantics and rereduce boilerplate

-Once again you would have to tell me that this looks like boilerplate.
+You should tell me that this looks like boilerplate code again.
 Using the KVC primitives is error prone and not really developer friendly.
-The documentation of `NSManagedObject` [has a suggestion](https://developer.apple.com/documentation/coredata/nsmanagedobject):
+The [documentation](https://developer.apple.com/documentation/coredata/nsmanagedobject) of `NSManagedObject` has a suggestion:

 _You may create custom subclasses of NSManagedObject, although this is not always required.
 If no custom logic is needed, a complete Object graph can be formed with NSManagedObject instances._
 {: .notice}

-Creating `NSManagedObject` subclasses will benefit from the whole power of the KVC getters and setters generation.
+Creating `NSManagedObject` subclasses will benefit from the whole power of KVC.
 For the `Boss` node, we can create a subclass:

 ```swift
 public class Boss: NSManagedObject {